ludwigm/infrastructure-graph/README.md

   Gather data about the infra and visualize them

 Options:
   -e, --env TEXT             On which environment to run this task. e.g. dev,
                              stg, prd  [default: dev]

   -t, --project-name TEXT    Project/Team name is expected of part of the
                              resource name and need to be specified here or taken from config

-  -r, --refresh            In case of disc cached result clear them beforehand --help                   Show this message and exit.
+  -r, --refresh              In case of disc cached result clear them
+                             beforehand

+  -c, --cluster-stack-graph  Should the results of the stack graph be
+                             clustered by service?

+  --help                     Show this message and exit.
 ```